 William really thinks he is one of the big kids...these big boys were sure great with letting him hang out with them.
 Sippy cup and all!

 After fun and games, our group went to the apple orchard to pick apples!
 We've never been with William because...well, we're lazy and didn't go last year.
-William was SO intent on the tractor that pulled the wagon out to the apple trees - he cried when we got off to pick apples!
+William was

 So happy riding the tractor wagon!